dargall91/5e-Tools/README.md

-5e Tools is a tool suite me, a Dungeon Master running a 5th Edition Dungeons and Dragons campaign, where I can manage various things needed to run the game all in one convenient application.
-This repo is for the server.
+5e Tools is a tool suite for me, a Dungeon Master running a 5th Edition Dungeons & Dragons campaign, where I can manage various things needed to run the game all in one convenient application.
+This repo is for the server application.
 [The Desktop version of the client application can be found here.](https://github.com/dargall91/5e-Tools-DesktopClient) [The Android version of the client application can be found here.](https://github.com/dargall91/5e-Tools-AndroidClient)

 How does 5e Tools work?
 Monsters and Combat Scenarios (AKA Encounters) are created on the client applications and saved on a server so that the data can be accessed from either application.
 When a Combat Scenario begins, the server will play a combat theme on the connected TV and dsiplay the turn order of all the player characters and monsters involved for easy reference by my players.
 When the encounter ends, the music will stop, and turn order display will close.
 Additionally, I have added a soundboard to the client that I use to play sound effects when certain events occur, such as critical hits, or when a monster is killed.